skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/roi_primer_worksheet.md

 ### Cost driver notes

-- Most uncertain cost item:
+- Most uncertain cost item: Technology investment
-- Source for benchmark estimates:
+- Source for benchmark estimates: Industry reports and comparable logistics projects
-- What would cause cost to exceed the high end of the range:
+- What would cause cost to exceed the high end of the range: Implementation delays or underestimation of system complexity
 ---

 ## Part 4.
 Key Assumptions